Sizwe780/azora-os/codex/constitution/AZORA_CONSTITUTION.md

 ### Section 2: Vision Statement

-**"To create the world's first trillion-dollar company born from Africa, built on complete software infrastructure independence, powered by open-source innovation, and governed by constitutional principles that serve humanity first."**
+**"To create the world's first super software company born from Africa, built on complete software infrastructure independence, powered by open-source innovation, and governed by constitutional principles that serve humanity first."**